 The consent holder has contracted the establishment of a flow monitoring site within the HEP tailrace for the purpose of monitoring compliance with consent requirements.
-The consent holder advised that calibration of this site had been completed by the contractor and subsequently these levels were checked for compliance at the time of each monthly inspection.
+Prior to the 2013-2014 period, the consent holder advised that calibration of this site had been completed by the contractor and subsequently these levels were checked for compliance at the time of each monthly inspection.